The Beauty Purge

 - Separate the good stuff

-If you’re the type of gal who pulls out the high-end makeup for special occasions, separate those products from the ones you use on a regular basis.
+If you’re the type of person who pulls out the high-end makeup for special occasions, separate those products from the ones you use on a regular basis.
 Create a beauty stash that’s left out in the open with the products that you use most frequently.
 Anything else can be neatly put up in beauty bags or travel kits.
 This is a great way to get duplicates out of the way and keep the good stuff in one place that’s easy to reach for a fancy date night or wedding.

 - Use up, then replenish

 Finish the product you started before going out and buying another one.
 No matter how tempting that new avocado masks looks, you still have three other masks sitting in your stash.
 You don’t need a bunch of different shampoos sitting in your shower.
 As best as you can, try to use up all your products before running to Target or Sephora.
-If you’re absolutely bored with a particular beauty product or it’s just no longer working for you, make the decision to toss it out or hand it over to your little sister.
+If you’re absolutely bored with a particular beauty product or it’s just no longer working for you, make the decision to toss it out or hand it over to someone else.
 But whatever you do, don’t have three half empty bottles of body wash laying around.
-Guilty.

 What are some things you do to keep your beauty products organized?